 2007 marked an important year in wine history with the coming together of two men who launched Arizona into the fine wine scene.
-Eric Glomski (Founder of Page Springs Cellars and previously Winemaker at David Bruce Winery), Maynard Keenan (Owner of Caduceus Cellars and Merkin Vineyards & Orchards) are now together under the banner of Arizona Stronghold Vineyards.
+Eric Glomski (Founder of Page Springs Cellars and previously Winemaker at David Bruce Winery) and Maynard Keenan (Owner of Caduceus Cellars and Merkin Vineyards & Orchards) are co-founders of Arizona Stronghold Vineyards.

-Keenan and Glomski, founders of the Company, knowing that quality fruit is the key to all winemaking endeavors, set out to transform the ageing Dos Cabezas Vineyard near Willcox, Arizona into a top notch, high quality effort.
-Poorly performing varietals were ripped up or grafted over in the first year, and several acres of new plantings have already been planted.
+Keenan and Glomski, knowing that quality fruit is the key to all winemaking endeavors, acquired the former Dos Cabezas Vineyard near Willcox, Arizona.
 The core of the red plantings are Syrah, Grenache, Mourvedre, Tempranillo and Sangiovese with Viognier and Malvasia Bianca anchoring the white plantings.
 (Several other varietals also supplement these grapes.)

 Eric’s love for wine grew during his previous profession as a vegetation and landscape ecologist.
 During a two year research project in Central Arizona, Eric harvested heirloom apples, pears, peaches and quince from abandoned homesteads that he came across in his field journeys.
 It was sniffing his first apple wine that led him to realize that wine is “liquid landscape”.
 More than just the fruit that was harvested, the wine somehow captured the essence of the whole landscape that that plant had grown and fruited in.
 The French call this term “terroir”.
 These first forays at home winemaking led him to California.